Top 30 Data Engineering Interview Questions and Answers

 15. What is Apache Spark?
 Why is it popular among data engineers?

-Apache Spark is an open-source, distributed computing engine designed for big data processing.
+Apache Spark is an open-source, distributed computing engine built for large-scale data processing.

 import pandas as pd